leol-223/gdp-data-visualizer/README.md

 ![Processing](https://img.shields.io/badge/Built%20With-Processing-blue)

-A legacy project (2021) exploring global economic trends through data visualization.
+This legacy project visualizes global economic trends using Processing (Java).

 <img src="gdpGrowthBarGraph/GDP Per Capita Growth (2000-2020).png" width="100%">

 ## About
-This is a data visualization tool designed to track GDP (per capita) growth over time.
-It renders a bar graph showing which countries saw the largest percentage jump in GDP (per capita) between 2000 and 2020.
+This tool uses GDP data over time to create a comprehensive bar graph.
+The bar graph allows for an easy and visual way to see which countries had the most GDP growth from 2000 to 2020.

-I originally developed this project in 2021 to explore Processing and data analysis logic.
+This project was originally developed in 2021, with the goal of better understanding the process behind data visualization.

 ## Key Features
-*   **Dynamic Rendering:** Bars are rendered automatically based on the data, with customizable variables for resolution and spacing.
+*   **Dynamic Rendering:** Bars have their color and size automatically generated based on the dataset.
-*   **Flag Integration:** The graph displays country flags for context.
+*   **Flag Integration:** The graph displays country flags alongside the data as an easy visual cue.
-*   **Color Algorithm:** Bar colors are generated based on the average color of each flag, making the countries easily distinguishable.
+*   **Color Algorithm:** Bar colors are generated uniquely based on each flag, making the bar easier to scan through.

 ## Technologies Used
 *   **Environment:** Processing (Java)